BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/general_plans.md

   - Drive Subdivision - Responsible for learning how the current drive/odometry code works

-  - Mechanism Subdivision - Responsible for writing preliminary code to control AND SIMULATE the mechanism
+  - Shooter Subdivision - Responsible for writing preliminary code to control AND SIMULATE the shooter

   - ‘Eyes’ Subdivision - Responsible for learning how the current vision code and vision infrastructure works, input all field/vision constants into code, responsible for setting up PhotonVision onto the new OrangePis once they arrive